Thaitone

 Thaitone is a color scheme designed to follow colors used in traditional Thai art.
-It was compiled by Pairoj Pittayamatee, and is the result of 10 years study about the traditional color making and using in Thailand art history for his master's and doctoral degrees at Silpakorn University.
+It was compiled by Pairoj Pittayamatee, and is the result of ten years study about the traditional color making and using in Thailand art history for his master's and doctoral degrees at Silpakorn University.
 The identity of Thai color is a hundred percent made by natural ingredients, plants and minerals that can be found in Thailand.
 The shade is soft and not too vivid.
 The problem is the color will not be exactly the same color in each time of making because it is the handmade product.
-To make the use of Thaitone color scheme universal, Professor Pairoj set the aim of the study to research and compare Thai’s color scheme with CMYK standard by using Pantone color system and collected them as a database for everyone especially for Thai designers who can adapt the Thaitone color to use in design world nowadays.
+To make the use of Thaitone color scheme universal, Professor Pairoj set the aim of the study to research and compare Thai's color scheme with CMYK color model by using Pantone color system and collected them as a database for everyone especially for Thai designers who can adapt the Thaitone color to use in design world nowadays.
 Now (Jan 2017), there are 156 colors identified in CMYK color standard.
-Thaitone color has become one of Thailand’s cultural identities by reflecting the beauty, belief and characteristics of Thailand.
+Thaitone color has become one of Thailand's cultural identities by reflecting the beauty, belief and characteristics of Thailand.

-Primary Colors in Thaitone
+Primary colors in Thaitone

-Same as universal primary color standard, Thaitone primary color consists of Red, Yellow and Blue.
-The colors are called, Chard (Red), Rong (Yellow) and Kraam (Blue).
+Same as universal primary color standard, Thaitone primary color consists of red, yellow and blue.
+The colors are called, Chard (red), Rong (yellow) and Kraam (blue).
 However, the tone of the color is not the same as the standard.